PQY0769/Office-with-python/README.md

 # Office-with-python
-use python to do office work like merge pdf, transfor pdf to jpg, etc
+use python to do office work like delete pdf page, merge 2 pdf into 1, transfor jpg to pdf, etc